SixArm/unix-shell-script-kit/README.md

 ### command_exists_or_die

-command_exists_or_die: ensure a command exists, otherwise die with a help message.
+Ensure a command exists, otherwise die with a help message.

 ```sh
 command_exists_or_die grep